Ravens sign free agent OT Villanueva away from Steelers - WHIZ News

 OWINGS MILLS, Md.
-(AP) — The Baltimore Ravens have signed two-time Pro Bowl tackle Alejandro Villanueva to a two-year deal.
+(AP) — The Baltimore Ravens have signed two-time Pro Bowl tackle Alejandro Villanueva to a two-year deal on Tuesday.

 The long-time starter for the division-rival Steelers, Villanueva was not re-signed by Pittsburgh.